 The Global Green pothos was discovered in 2006 when a gardener in Suzuka, Japan found a naturally occurring mutation from an unpatented pothos variety.
 This breeder patented the plant and named it Global Green.

-Since the plant is patented, you cannot propagate it for sale.
+Since the plant is patented, you cannot propagate these pothos plants for sale.
 You can, however, take cuttings of the Global Green pothos for personal use.

 Why is my Global Green pothos turning yellow?